Kent1mrqs/WiFEncryptionSimulation/Network/WiFi.md

     - Devices search for available networks and display their names (SSIDs).

 2. **Authentication**
     - For secured networks, users must provide a password.
-The router verifies the credentials using encryption protocols (e.g., WPA2).
+The router verifies the credentials using encryption protocols ( WPA2).

 3. **IP Address Assignment**
     - Once authenticated, the router assigns an IP address to the device using DHCP (Dynamic Host Configuration Protocol).